KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-24-calling-functions.md

 By the way, lines that start with `//` slashes are **comments**.
 These lines are ignored by the computer, but can make your code easier for a human to read!

 RGB colors work a little differently than physical colors that you might be familiar with if you've ever used watercolors or crayons.
 I don't want to get into all of the intricacies here, because it gets very complicated- color is a whole field of study!
-If you're curious, you can go down the Wikipedia rabbit hole starting with [this](https://en.wikipedia.org/wiki/RGB_color_model) article.
+If you're curious, you can go down the Wikipedia rabbit hole starting with [Wikipedia - RGB color model](https://en.wikipedia.org/wiki/RGB_color_model) article.

 But for now, don't be afraid to experiment with the parameters to see how they interact, or search for [RGB color pickers](https://www.google.com/search?q=color+picker) to get the RGB values you need.